tudstlennkozh/maylibre/README.md

 Please let us know if any other environment is working.

-* as a python exec inside LO ?
-* allow to enter %USERPROFILE% env. var in path ?

 You can also find some clues in [Troubleshootings.md](/Troubleshootings.md)

 ## Licensing